 Those messages would request users to verify their accounts or to confirm their billing information.
 More often than not, people fell for the ruse; after all, nothing like it had ever been done before.
 The problem intensified when phishers set up AIM accounts through the Internet; such accounts could not be “punished” by the AOL TOS department.
 Eventually, AOL was forced to include warnings on its email and instant messenger clients to keep people from providing sensitive information through such methods.

 In many ways, phishing hasn’t changed a lot since its AOL heyday.
 In 2001, however, phishers turned their attention to online payment systems.
 Although the first attack, which was on E-Gold in June 2001, was not considered to be successful, it planted an important seed.
-In late 2003, phishers registered dozens of domains that suggested legitimate sites like eBay and PayPal if you weren't paying attention.
+In late 2003, phishers registered dozens of domains that looked like legitimate sites like eBay and PayPal if you weren't paying attention.
 They used email worm programs to send out spoofed emails to PayPal customers.
-Those customers were led to spoofed sites and asked to update their credit card information and other identifying information.
+Those customers were led to spoofed sites and asked to update their credit card details and other identifying information.

 By the beginning of 2004, phishers were riding a huge wave of success that included attacks on banking sites and their customers.
 Popup windows were used to acquire sensitive information from victims.
 Since that time, many other sophisticated methods have been developed.
 They all boil down to the same basic concept, though, and it is safe to say that this concept has proved to be quite effective.

 Phishing is officially recognized as a fully organized part of the black market.
 Specialized software emerges on a global scale that can handle phishing payments, which in turn outsources a huge risk.
 The software is implemented into phishing campaigns by organized crime gangs.

 In late 2008, Bitcoin and other cryptocurrencies are launched.
 This allows transactions using malicious software to be secure and anonymous, changing the game for cybercriminals.